bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/stmt_after_return.md

 Warning: unreachable code after return statement
 ================================================

-The JavaScript warning “unreachable code after return statement” occurs when using an expression after a [`return`](../statements/return) statement, or when using a semicolon-less return statement but including an expression directly after.
+The JavaScript warning "unreachable code after return statement” occurs when using an expression after a [`return`](../statements/return) statement, or when using a semicolon-less return statement but including an expression directly after.

 Message
 -------